 But: Your visitors will know that they are on the page, and having to read “HR” in front of every word will take time before they get to the word that makes the difference.

 That is exactly why I have put “You may like…” at the top of this post, and not with every bullet point. 🙂

 4. Interesting icons for navigation

-Why: You think they are clever and they are more universal than text.
+Why: You think they are clever and they are more universal and more compact than text.

 But: Do all people know what those images signify, including new employees and people from different cultural backgrounds?
-And can people who use a screen reader know what these buttons refer to?
+And can people with disabilities, who use a screen reader, know what these buttons refer to?
 This post tells you to think twice.

 5. Using abbreviations, jargon or too conceptual words